 Stony Creek Feasibility Study

-The Neighborhoods of James Place and Wellington Northeast in Noblesville have been concerned about the erosion and stream flow changes they have seen in Stony Creek over the past several years.
-The two neighborhoods have been working with the SWCD to see what could be done to get their stream back.
+The Neighborhoods of James Place, Arrowhead, and Wellington Northeast in Noblesville have been concerned about the erosion and stream flow changes they have seen in Stony Creek over the past several years.
+These neighborhoods have been working with the Soil & Water Conservation District (SWCD) to see what could be done to get their stream back.
 After observing the negative resource concerns to a valuable natural area in our urban landscape, the SWCD decided to pursue an engineering feasibility study to help determine what can be done to alleviate the erosion and other concerns in the area.
-With the help of LARE funding, the SWCD was able to hire FlatLand Resources (FLR).
+With the help of DNR Lake and River Enhancement (LARE) funding, the SWCD was able to hire FlatLand Resources (FLR).
 Through this study we hope to find out what can be done to improve the erosion situation, increase wildlife and aquatic habitat, and return this valuable natural resource to a high quality site within our community

 Check out this drone map of the study area!